-Thinking should not be limited solely to customers’ immediate dealings, but also the end use of their product or service.
+Thinking should not be limited solely to customers’ immediate dealings, but also the end use of a product or service.

-For example, the potential liabilities of a metal bolt manufacturer are significantly higher if their bolts are ultimately used within a safety critical part of an automobile engine.
+For example, the potential liabilities of a metal bolt manufacturer are significantly higher if the bolts are ultimately used within a safety critical part of an automobile engine.

 4. Common policy terms